Chickens That Lay White Eggs: 5 Great Choices

 Do white eggs taste different from brown eggs?

 No, the color of the eggshell does not affect the taste of the egg.
-White eggs and brown eggs are nutritionally similar and taste the same.
+Not at all.
 The flavor of an egg is more influenced by the chicken’s diet and overall health than the color of its shell.

 How do I encourage my chickens to lay more?